//legal

 12. International and Cross‑Border Processing

-• We comply with applicable EU and Polish law on international transfers.
+• we comply with applicable EU and Polish law on international transfers.

 13. Changes to This Privacy Policy